Training for Careers in Biomedical Research

 Duke University School of Medicine's dual-degree MD/PhD program, the Medical Scientist Training Program (MSTP), was founded in 1966 and is one of the fourth oldest such programs in the country.
 It adds a significant research component to MD education, training physician-scientists (MD/PhDs) for high-level research careers in the biomedical sciences and academic medicine.
 Duke's unique year-long research requirement for all Duke MD students lends itself naturally to this MD/PhD training.
 Unlike the standard medical curriculum, in which two clinical years follow two years of basic coursework, the unique Duke curriculum concentrates all coursework in the first year.
 The year of coursework is followed by a clinical year, then a year of research, and, finally, another clinical year.
 While the straight-MD student spends their third year in a significant year-long research project, the MSTP student moves straight into the PhD setting in lieu of the third-year project; the MD research project requirement is fulfilled by the PhD dissertation.
 Students typically find that the clinical year preceding the PhD years produces keener insights into the meshing of clinical and research interests and produces more informed and fruitful choices for their PhD thesis areas.

 The Duke MD/PhD program, conducted under the auspices of the Duke University School of Medicine and the Duke University Graduate School, is designed for students who have strong backgrounds in science and who are interested in careers in the medical sciences and academic medicine.
-The program, which leads to both the MD and PhD degrees and typically takes 8 years for completion, integrates the clinical curriculum of the School of Medicine with graduate education in one of the sciences basic to medicine.
+The program, which leads to both the MD and PhD degrees and typically takes eight years for completion, integrates the clinical curriculum of the School of Medicine with graduate education in one of the sciences basic to medicine.
 Although the emphasis of the program is on basic medical science, the additional clinical component affords program graduates a remarkable range of career opportunities.
 Graduates typically follow one of two broad paths: some go directly into careers in teaching and research in one of the basic medical sciences, while maintaining strong ties with clinical medicine; others enter residency programs before pursuing investigative and teaching careers in clinical medicine, carrying with them strong academic backgrounds in the basic sciences.